 But the Scoop 6 bet has a few added extras.
 Totesport also allocates money from the pool to a ‘Scoop 6 Bonus’.
 If you win the Scoop 6 then the next week you select a horse to win the ‘bonus race.’
 Again, Totesport chooses the bonus race during the week before.
 It is usually a very competitive handicap on Channel 4 TV.
 Again if the bonus is not won it carries forward week by week.
 The bonus race prize pool has been as much as £5million.

 There is also a Scoop 6 consolation dividend.
 If you get a placed horse in each of the six Scoop 6 races then there is a place dividend.
 It is not usually a lot of money but, dependant on the number of winners and size of the pool, the place dividend might be in the region of £1000.

-The place dividend will be higher if a few favourites were out of the frame as that would knock a lot of tickets out of the reckoning.
+The place dividend will be higher if a few favourites are out of the frame as that would knock a lot of tickets out of the reckoning.
 Whereas if a lot of fancied runners did get in the first three then the place return would undoubtedly be small.